 2. Pour remainder of oil into prepared pan to keep the meat from sticking and then add lamb patties.

-3. Bake until patties are well-browned and internal temperature is at least 165 degrees—about 30 minutes.
+3. Bake until patties are well-browned and internal temperature is at least 165 degrees—25 to 30 minutes.

 NOTES & TIPS

-• Don’t skip the olive oil; ground lamb tends to be very lean and needs some fat to keep it juicy.
+• Don’t skip the olive oil; ground lamb tends to be very lean so it needs some fat to keep it juicy.